The scariest thing about Halloween? The sugar.

 I promise, I don't mean to take ALL the fun out of this spooky, silly, and fun holiday.

-But for diabetics, even one night of indulging on fun-size candy bars—let alone grazing at the leftovers for weeks afterwards—can throw off so much progress.
+But for diabetics, a few weeks of grazing on fun-size candy bars can throw off so much progress.

-More importantly, Halloween usually kicks off a whole SEASON of eating and indulging, from Thanksgiving stuffing to holiday parties to cookie trays to champagne on New Year's Eve, if you partake.
+More importantly, Halloween usually kicks off a whole SEASON of eating and indulging, from Thanksgiving stuffing to cookie trays to champagne on New Year's Eve, if you partake.

 Today, it's worth remembering that for your diabetes, instead of a season of indulgence, this has to be a season of deliberate, mindful, and yes – still FULL – enjoyment.